NajiElKotob/Awesome-Viz/Questions.md

 * Which month and year had the most profit?
 * Where is the company seeing the most success (by country)?
 * Which product and segment should the company continue to invest in?
+* Shows the trend of revenue over months and years as lines, each line representing a country.